matter-labs/era-contracts/docs/chain_management/chain_type_manager.md

 ### Emergency upgrade

-In case of an emergency, the [security council](https://blog.zknation.io/introducing-zk-nation/) has the ability to freeze the ecosystem and conduct an emergency upgrade (FIXME: link to governance doc).
+In case of an emergency, the [security council](https://blog.zknation.io/introducing-zk-nation/) has the ability to freeze the ecosystem and conduct an emergency upgrade.

 In case we are aware that some of the committed batches on an ST are dangerous to be executed, the CTM can call `revertBatches` on that ST. For faster reaction, the admin of the ChainTypeManager has the ability to do so without waiting for govenrnace approval that may take a lot of time.
 This action does not lead to funds being lost, so it is considered suitable for the partially trusted role of the admin of the ChainTypeManager.